cpescato/wikipedia/index.md

 Politics are everywhere.
 From seeking to be the class representative of your 5th grade class, to announcing you will be running for president (never say never, sometimes dreams DO come true), you are most likely to be involved in some kind of election throughout your life.
-We do not yet have the magic trick that will ensure you to be elected next time you run, but we are working hard on it.
+We do not yet have the magic trick that will ensure you to get elected next time you run, but we are working hard on it.
 And for that, we chose to analyse past elections, exactly like football players review past games to improve their strategy.
 To this end, we chose to look back on Wikipedia Adminship elections that happened between 2004 and 2008.
 For some context : Wikipedia is the free online encyclopedia that we all know and love.
-Its articles are written by volunteers, amongst whom we can distinguish Administrators.
-In addition of being able to write articles, those people also have access to technical features of the website, especially the ability to help with its maintenance.
+Its articles are written by volunteers, amongst whom we can distinguish administrators.
+In addition of being able to write articles, those people also have access to technical features of the website, they are especially given the ability to help with its maintenance.
 But not anyone can become an admin that easily !
 Adminship seekers have to go through a public election process which determines whether or not they are promoted.
 If you are more curious, a list of all admins can be found [here](https://en.wikipedia.org/wiki/Special:ListUsers?username=&group=sysop&wpsubmit=&wpFormIdentifier=mw-listusers-form&limit=50)

 Before getting started, we also wanted to introduce the [Wikipedia bureaucrats](https://en.wikipedia.org/wiki/Category:Wikipedia_bureaucrats).
-Indeed, these bureaucrats are amongst others the ones deciding of when an election will be closed and of the outcome of the latter.
+Indeed, these bureaucrats are amongst others the ones deciding on when an election will be closed and on the outcome of the latter.
 Do they accord the same duration to every election and do they declare success of election if at least half of the casted votes is positive?
 Be patient, you'll discover!

-**So... now tell us what you got Wikipedia!**
+**We do not want to make you wait any longer, so tell us what you got Wikipedia!**

 ### TEMPORAL ANALYSIS
 ## DATE
-If you could choose the time of year your election will be held, would a certain move be more strategic than another ?
+If you could choose the time of year your election will be held, would a certain move be more strategic than another?
 We definitely know that people are cheerier when, for example, Santa's coming to town, but is it to the point where it could influence a vote they would cast at this time of year?
 Or do people that cast their votes around this period of the year that you usually spend with your loved ones, far away from your screen, tend to somewhat adopt the mind set of the Grinch?
 Let's take a look.
-Its is important for further analysis to firstly observe at how the number of elections evolved over time, when grouped by year.
+Its is important for further analysis to firstly observe how the number of elections evolved over time, when grouped by year.

 *How did the number of elections vary over time ?*
-To play around with the time length, click on the tiny lines in the legend !
+To play around with the time length, click on the tiny lines in the legend!

 {% include elec_timenbr_elecFalse.html %}*

-Very interestingly, we can notice an **exponential-like increase** in the number of election between 2004 (70 elections), 2005 (150 elections), 2006 (360 elections), and 2007 (2100 elections).
+Very interestingly, we can notice an **exponential-like increase** in the number of elections between 2004 (70 elections), 2005 (150 elections), 2006 (360 elections), and 2007 (2100 elections).
 The numbers of elections are approximated here for better understanding.
-Let's plot this with a log-scaled y axis to investigate the exponential-like increase.
+Let's plot this with a log-scaled y-axis to investigate the exponential-like increase.
 From the graph below, we can see a straight line for the years 2004, 2005, and 2006.
-However the massive increase in the number of elections in 2007 was so large that it grew even faster than an exponential function.
+However, the massive increase in the number of elections in 2007 was so large that it grew even faster than an exponential function.

 {% include elec_timenbr_elecTrue.html %}*

-O.K., let's go back on the first plot.
+O.K., let's now go back to the first plot.
 Click on the tiny blue line to display the analysis by day.
-The first thing that pops out is the peaks on May 3, 2007, during which more than 300 elections were closed, on May 26 with more than 200 elections being closed, and third pic on Dec 4 with above 100 elections closed.
-This raises questions.
+The first thing that pops out are the peaks on May 3rd, 2007, during which more than 300 elections were closed, on May 26th with more than 200 elections being closed, and on December 4th with above 100 elections being closed.
+This raises some questions.
 What happened on these days ?
 Well, we found out that the famous Swiss illustrator Warja Lavator died on May 3rd, 2007.
-She was so talented, the bureaucrats could have closed the elections so everyone could mourn in peace ?
-Hmm..
+She was so talented, the bureaucrats could have closed the elections so that everyone could mourn in peace?
+Hmm...
 Seems unlikely.
-Rather, it could well be that Wikipedia bureaucrates decided to close a number of elections on a given day, like a 'house-keeping' day.
-In other words, Wikipedia bureaucrates would meet a few times a year to end elections for which the current votes are enough to properly decide whether a candidate should be given the adminship status or not.
+Rather, it could well be that Wikipedia bureaucrats decided to close a number of elections on a given day, which can be seen as 'house-keeping' day.
+In other words, Wikipedia bureaucrats might meet a few times a year to end elections for which the current votes are sufficient to properly decide whether a candidate should be given the adminship status or not.

-Anyway, what about the number of votes ?
+Anyway, what about the number of votes?
 We could easily suppose that they tend to follow a similar trend than the number of elections, but let's actually verify it.

 {% include vote_timenbr_voteFalse.html %}

-Plot twist : the three pics previously mentionned do not appear.
-This means that these two days were not particularly intense in terms of votes but many elections were closed by bureaucrates.
-It supports the hypothesis that Wikipedia bureaucrates 'cleaned up' the elections on these two days.
+Plot twist : the three peaks previously mentioned cannot be observed.
+This means that these three days were not particularly intense in terms of votes even though many elections were closed by bureaucrates on these days.
+It supports the hypothesis that Wikipedia bureaucrats 'cleaned up' the elections on these three days.
-It is clear that the number of elections and votes have increased between 2004 and 2008.
+It is clear that overall, the number of elections and votes have increased between 2004 and 2008.
 But what about the election outcomes?

 {% include elec_timeavg_elecFalse.html %}

 Well, it appears that the election outcome is highly variable over time.
-It fluctuates over months, weeks, days.
-And on top of that, it seems to be a non-period fashion !
-Look, the plot displays very irregular patterns.
+It fluctuates over months, weeks and days.
+And on top of that, it seems to vary in a non-periodic fashion!
+This can be seen through the very irregular patterns displayed on the plot.
 Overall, it suggests that closing an election at Christmas time, or at any other time for that matter, is far from being a guarantee that you will be elected...

-Now that you have a *perfect* understanding of the 'basic concepts' that we just investigated, if you want to dig deeper and keep looking into this time analysis, here is our Christmas present to you : A beautiful, colorful, complete visualization.
+Now that you have a *perfect* understanding of the 'basic concepts' that we just investigated, if you want to dig deeper and keep looking into this time analysis, here is our Christmas present to you: A beautiful, colorful, complete visualization.
 You're welcome ;)

 **Have fun and play with the plot!
-It conforts the interpretations we made previously :)**
+It supports the interpretations we made previously!**
 Feel free to investigate the graphs by activating the traces for averaging over different time ranges and/or by zooming in!
+The number of elections or votes is visualized by the diameter of the bubbles.

 {%include vote_timeavg_votebubbles.html %}*